aimnova.

 Pythagoras with a third coordinate: The distance between two points in 3D extends the 2D rule by adding the z-difference: square each coordinate gap, add, square-root.

-Distance between (x₁, y₁, z₁) and (x₂, y₂, z₂) — in the formula booklet.
+Distance between (x₁, y₁, z₁) and (x₂, y₂, z₂) — given in your exam formula booklet (tap the badge to see every formula given for this topic).

 IB-style question — distance between two points